-My research on representations of North America between the two World Wars led me to attend the Digital Humanities Summer Institute at the University of Guelph in 2017.
+My research on representations of North America between the two World Wars led me to attend the Digital Humanities Summer Institute at the University of Guelph.
 Scholars were offered a series of hands-on workshops, demonstrating how researchers might integrate GIS and other technologies into their research.

-In collaboration with the University of Rochester's Digital Scholarship Lab, I will be using these technologies to undertake a comparative analysis of a small group of works depicting New York City during the 1920s that are the subjects of my dissertation, "Sensational Atlases of New York City: Mapping Modern Perception between the Wars."
+In collaboration with the University of Rochester's Digital Scholarship Lab, I will use these technologies to undertake a comparative analysis of a small group of works depicting New York City during the 1920s that are the subjects of my dissertation, "How Noisy is New York?"
+Mapping Sensation and Sonic Signatures of the Modern Metropolis, 1920-1930.
 This aim of this project is to bring sonic and spatial differences to light that would not be possible through traditional methods, thereby adding nuance to art historical observations and archival findings associated with these artworks.

 Attending Drone Journalism School, sponsored by the Poynter Institute at the University of Wisconsin, Madison, sparked timely conversations about the ethics and aesthetics of drone-enabled visual representation.
 Offered in partnership with Google News Lab, the Drone Journalism Lab at the University of Nebraska, and the National Press Photographers Association, our sessions were divided between classroom lectures and stick time with DJI drones.
 While the concerns of art historians differ from those of journalists, Drone Journalism School prompted me to conclude that the potential research, public scholarship, and pedagogical applications of these technologies remains largely untapped by humanities scholars.
 Going forward, I aim to explore how drones might be mobilized to further investigations in the humanities and social sciences.